 In November 2016 we completed a Social and Emotional Literature Review: An Outline report on social and emotional well-being as it relates to children and young people.

-7 Recomendations have been highlighted in this report, which the Cork Children and Young Person's Services Committee are considering for our Children and Young Person's Plan.
+Seven recommendations have been highlighted in this report, which the CYPSC are considering for our Children and Young Person's Plan.
 They are:

-3. Advocate for more SPHE in the Primary school curriculum
+- Advocate for more Social, Personal and Health Education in the Primary school curriculum

-Welcoming Children and young people to participate in decision making processes has numerous benefits including better quality services, improvements in self-efficacy, confidence and self esteem, better quality relationships with peers and family and it can be a powerful tool to hear voices of marginalised children. (pg 4 cypsc social and emotional wellbeing).
+Welcoming children and young people to participate in decision making processes has numerous benefits including better quality services, improvements in self-efficacy, confidence and self esteem, better quality relationships with peers and family and it can be a powerful tool to hear voices of marginalised children. (page 4, CYPSC social and emotional wellbeing).
 Cork CYPSC has a Children and Young People's Participation sub group to focus on this area.

 Click here to view our membership.